aliemamalinezhad/Time-Series-and-Financial/README.md

 Resources:

-To understand better, i highly recommend you <font color=green> python for finanace</font> by Yves Hilpisch, also Think stats and think bayes are vey good.
+To understand better, i highly recommend you [Python for finance](https://py4fi.pqp.io/nb/portal/login#) by Yves Hilpisch, also Think stats and think bayes are vey good.